nativenewengland/map/README.md

 2. Open `admin.html` in a browser to preview markers or add new ones.
 3. Copy the JSON from the admin panel back into `markers.js` to persist changes.
 4. Commit and push to GitHub.
 Enable GitHub Pages to host the site.

-## Custom Maps

-Place any custom map files in the `custom_maps` directory.
-These files can be referenced by the application as needed.

 ## Custom Icons